Here is a highlight of some our Team Leaders

 Sheryl has been with LawTutors second longest to Melissa.
 Sheryl quickly rose to the top of the MPRE Success Ladder as she demonstrated a keen ability to not only help students pass on the first try, but also in taking multiple-takers and demonstrating exactly what they needed to pass.
 Additionally, Sheryl has a keen understanding of all subjects of the bar exam, and tailoring her excellent style to each and every student.
 She is loved by all her students!

-Casey is a recent graduate of University of Massachusetts Dartmouth School of Law.
-Casey began interning with Shah Law and LawTutors in the summer of 2013 and has been with both continuously since then, taking a break to study for the July 2014 bar exam.
-Casey’s hard work helped him become a Law Clerk at Shah Law and Education Coordinator and LawTutors.
+Casey is a graduate of the University of Massachusetts School of Law – Dartmouth.
+Casey began interning with Shah Law and LawTutors in the summer of 2013 and has been with both continuously since then.
+Casey’s hard work through the years has helped him become an Attorney at Shah Law, LLC and Education Coordinator for LawTutors.

 Office and Accounts manager